pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/about.md

 My political views are left leaning, with a strong interest towards softening the transition from a fossil fuel powered economy towards a sustainable society based on more efficient consumption of natural resources and powered by clean, renewable energy.
 Tampere is an excellent city for families both with or without children, welcoming to refugees and immigrants and safe for everyone.
 The city is going to continue seeing some of the fastest growth in all of Finland.
 Managing this growth responsibly is going to be the biggest challenge the new city council will face in the immediate future.

-For this site I am going to write about local politics and highlight some stories from further away.
+On this site I am going to write about local politics and highlight some stories from further away.
 If you find any of these topics interesting, I hope you take the address for later use.
 Writing is purposeful.